 - Cryotherapy—this treatment method involves freezing the lesion with liquid nitrogen.
 This process is often used to treat actinic keratoses, pre-cancerous lesions.
 The abnormal cells are frozen with liquid nitrogen.
 Patients experience a slight stinging or burning sensation during this procedure.
 Following treatment, the treated area is likely to redden, swell, and blister as the treatment takes effect.
 Over the next several days or weeks, the area may begin to weep periodically, and can crust over.
 Usually within approximately 2-4 weeks following the procedure, the crust will flake off naturally, and the entire healing process is usually complete within about six weeks after initial treatment.

-- Topical Chemotherapy—although topical chemotherapy is usually only an effective treatment when used on lesions of the uppermost layers of skin, it is an excellent alternative for actinic keratosis and some superficial skin cancers.
+- Topical Chemotherapy—this treatment involves applying a prescription cream that contains a cancer-killing compound to the affected area of skin as directed by your doctor.
+It is an excellent treatment option for actinic keratosis and some superficial skin cancers.
 The topical compound is applied to the affected are and destroys the cancerous or precancerous cells.
 Because the application is topical, as opposed to systemic, the treatment does not usually carry the same side-effects as chemotherapy by injection, so it is generally easier to tolerate.
 However, the topical compound can only reach the uppermost layers of skin, so it is not effective at treating deeper, more entrenched skin cancer lesions.

 - Topical Immune Response Modifiers—topical creams, such as imiquimod, can increase the body’s natural immune response and help treat the development of abnormal cells.
-This treatment is generally used on pre-cancerous lesions, such as actinic keratosis and some superficial skin cancers.
+This treatment is generally used on pre-cancerous lesions, such as actinic keratosis and some superficial skin cancers, but can also be effective for other non-cancerous lesions such as warts.
 These topical treatments will typically produce redness and irritation at the treatment site, and in rare cases, may also result in flu-like symptoms.

-- Radiation Therapy—radiation therapy is a good alternative to surgical treatments for patients who are unable to tolerate surgery, for nonsurgical candidates, for those patients who do not want surgery, and older patients with a low life expectancy.
+- Radiation Therapy—radiation therapy is a good alternative to surgical treatments for patients who are unable to tolerate surgery, who do not want surgery, or who are poor candidates for surgery due to serious medical conditions or low life expectancy.
 Radiation is also a common treatment for tumors which are situated such that surgery could cause unsightly cosmetic effects.
 Radiation treatment requires a series of sequential appointments to a radiation oncologist to complete the treatment.